 The basic consultation cost is almost always the same for dogs and cats, but treatment tends to be more expensive for a dog.

-It’s because they’re usually larger than cats.
+It’s because they’re usually bigger than cats.
 The larger your dog is, the more their treatment is likely to cost.
-It’s surprising how expensive things like pain medication can be for the quantities needed by a 40kg+ dog.
+It’s surprising how expensive things like pain medication can be for the quantities needed for a 40kg+ dog.

 Then there’s dental care – dental illnesses aren’t covered by most pet insurance policies, although our Complete policy covers dental accidents and illnesses.

-Routine maintenance of your pet’s teeth won’t be covered by pet insurance though and a scale and polish is likely to be around £500 for a dog.
+Routine maintenance of your pet’s teeth won’t be covered by pet insurance though, and a scale and polish is likely to be around £350-500 for a dog.

 How much does a vet visit cost for a cat?